avillalobos/lsst_devops/README.md

 # lsst_devops
 Automatic Deployment of LSST Systems

+To properly run this environment, please install the following requirements in the stablished numerical order:

 **Requirements:**

-   * VirtualBox

-   * VirtualBox Guests Additions
+   1. VirtualBox

-   * Vagrant.
+   2. Vagrant.

+   3. VirtualBox Guests Additions - This needs to be done through vagrant cli, as a vagrant plugin (please refer to section **vagrant-vbguest**)

 To use this scripts you need first to start up the puppet master VM.
 The network configured within this scripts is 10.0.0.0/24.
 All nodes have already an IP assigned and based on those IPs the services are being configured.